andiandi13/DBZ-Recut-subsync/README.md

 - The `Sync_subtitles` script will automatically remove unused subtitle lines from the raw subtitles.
 Since it's hard to code accurate rules to delete all useless lines because it can be risky and includes lines that should be kept, there's a possibiity that you'll find an extra unused line here and there.
 However, after knowing this, we edited the timeline of all project files to prevent this from happening.
 The only way some unused line can still be present is if your subtitles display lines _way_ before a character starts speaking, or _way_ before he ends speaking, so it shouldn't happen, but it's good to know just in case.

-- Still regarding subtitles, there're some lines that you have to manually edit, because we edited the voice to remove a part of it, therefore the subtitle must be adapted accordingly.
+- Also, there're some lines that you have to manually edit, because we edited the voice to remove a part of it, therefore the subtitle must be adapted accordingly.
 You can find all lines to edit [here](https://docs.google.com/spreadsheets/d/1pw—Lhc-u3Rt4GSl_2UvieFWkNJ26srMeyL7d5OQ_XM/edit?gid=1686722232#gid=1686722232)

-- Similarly, some lines can overlap each other, even though there are used lines.
-It's due to audio editing and  will affect very few subtitle lines ass well.
+- Similarly, some lines can overlap each other.
+It's mostly - or completely, due to the audio edits mentioned previously and it will affect very few subtitle lines.
+You just have to retime those lines so that they don't overlap (you can do it in softwares like Aegisub or subtitles edit, or even with any text editor)

 ## Technical Details
 - For the `1-Extract_timecodes.py` script to function properly, the **audio tracks in the project must contain the phrase** `"video synced"` in their name (this is found in the `<property name="resource">` section of the `.kdenlive` file).